JimboMahoney/CytobankGraphs/README.md

 <b>Improvements / things to do:</b>

-The graphical representation isn't perfect.
+- The graphical representation isn't perfect.
 I need to figure out a way of making the plots more "dense" and / or having the density overlay better defined.
+- The markers aren't getting imported for some reason (from Helios / CyTOF data).
+Only the parameter names are visible.
+They appear when plotted in e.g. FCS Express, so they must be in the FCS file?

 Feedback / suggestions would be appreciated.